 Google often creatively alters its logo to honor important days on the calendar.
 Today the logo references Father’s Day by turning the “l” in Google into a tie.
 John McMahon did a fine job of discussing how Father’s Day cards tap into stereotypes about masculinity, but I thought this was interesting in its reference of a particular kind of work.
 The tie isn’t a generic masculine symbol, but a class-specific one.

 More, it ties fatherhood into the idea of being a breadwinner.
 What is significant about a Dad?
 The fact that he works so hard for the family.
-Can you imagine a Mother’s Day symbol emphasizing her workplace instead of her time at home?Lisa Wade is a professor of sociology at Occidental College.
+Can you imagine a Mother’s Day symbol emphasizing her workplace instead of her time at home?Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.